artghieri/A-Introduction-to-Python-3/guide.md

 "I'm telling you lies; nothing but lies!"
 ```

-`.replace()` can only replace one substring at a time, so if you want to replace multiple substrings in a string you need to use `.replace()` multiple times:
+If you want to replace multiple substrings, call `.replace()` multiple times:

 ```python
 >>> text = "some of the stuff"